Saumya8/AI_Assignment/README.md

 Assignment 1:
 Q1: Chatbot for Alzemier patients
-Q2: Shifting the soliders with minimum number of trips
+Q2: Shifting the soliders with minimum number of trips'
 Q3: Map route from Airport to BITS Hyderabad using A* algo

 Assignment 2: